 - Dummy nests: HOWR males often build loose dummy nests in other nearby cavities, of <10 to >400 sticks.
 If sticks are removed repeatedly, and the pair intends to actually use the nest site, the nest may eventually consist of a typical nest cup material only.

 - Once the female has selected a site, she starts over (but may reuse sticks from the "dummy nest" made by the male.)
-Nests are finished rapidly in 3-14 days by the female.
+Nests are finished rapidly in (2-3 per Bent) 3-14 days by the female.
 See nest and egg ID information.
-Hundreds of small dry sticks are placed in bottom of cavity to form a tall base 4-6" deep.
+Hundreds of small dry, coarse sticks are placed in bottom of cavity to form a tall base 4-6" deep.
 One nest in Iowa was

 crawl up and over mound of sticks to reach nest cups deep in rear of cavity, which probably protects egg and young from predation.

-- Egg laying: 1 egg per day, laid very early in the morning, with a typical clutch having 5-8 eggs.
+- Egg laying: 1 egg per day, laid very early in the morning, with a typical clutch having 5-8 eggs (usually 5 or 6).
 Three and 9-10 egg clutches are rare - up to 12 reported.

 - Incubation: by female only, for 12–13 days, depending on the temperature - the period shortens later in the season.
-Up to 15 days after the penultimate (next-to-last) egg is laid.
+The eggs are kept at a temperature of about 35 C. Maybe up to 15 days after the penultimate (next-to-last) egg is laid.
 The hotter it is, the less time the female spends on the eggs.
-The female may actually apply some heat to even the first egg that is laid, but does not start full incubation through the night until laying the antepenultimate or penultimate egg.
+The female may actually apply some heat to even the first egg that is laid, but does not start full incubation through the night until laying the ante-penultimate or penultimate egg.

-- Hatching: Since incubation begins on the ante/penultimate egg, hatching may be asynchronous, over a 1-4 day period.
+- Hatching: Since incubation begins on the ante/penultimate egg, hatching may be asynchronous in about 1/4 of nestings, over a 1-2 day period.
 Babies are fully altricial (practically naked).
 Eyes are closed.

 - Development: Both parents feed babies.
-At day 3, parents may begin feed grit and bits of shell.
+At day 3, parents may begin feeding grit and bits of shell.
 The ability to thermoregulate depends on the number of siblings in the nest, ranging from 4 days to 9 (more siblings = more insulation = earlier themoregulation.)
-Brooding stops in the latter 1/3 of the nestling stage.
-Whole broods of healthy young can die of apparent hyperthermia in poorly ventilated, unshaded nestboxes when temperatures exceed about 90 °F. Parents often remove both damaged eggs and dead nestlings (even nestlings almost full-size) from the nest.
+Brooding (by the female only) stops in the latter 1/3 of the nestling stage (babies can thermoregulate around day 7 or 8).
+Feathers emerge during week 2.
+Whole broods of healthy young can die of apparent hypothermia in poorly ventilated, unshaded nestboxes when temperatures exceed about 90 °F. Parents often remove both damaged eggs and dead nestlings (even nestlings almost full-size) from the nest.
 Parents eat or later remove fecal sacs.
 Nests may contain blow flies (Protocalliphora sp.)
+(Note: If the female is lost/deserts, the male may be able to rear them successfully if they are a week or older.)
+The young consume enormous quantities of food as they get older.
+In the first few days of hatching, the babies "peep," which turns into a harsher sound over the next week.

 - Fledging: 12 to 18 days, usually 16-18 days.
 The earliest “normal” fledging could be 24 days, up to 33 days after next to last egg is laid.
+May occur over 1-4 days.
 Very small runts can be left behind to die in the nest.
 Young are fully independent about 12-13 days after fledging.
 Female may re-nest at this point.
 Prone to premature fledging if box is opened late in the cycle.
 It is difficult to visually sex juveniles, as they all look like females, until the black bib and chestnut colored feathers on the wings start to develop several weeks after fledging.
+They will breed the following year, at the age of 1 year.

 - Longevity: 7 years and 1 month recorded (Valentine 1971).
 Fitzwater says an individual lived in captivity for 23 years, however no reference is provided.